alexbruzzi/gem-octocore-sql/README.md

 # octocore-mysql

-This is the Octomatic Enterprise Core gem.
-It provides most of the ORM stuff for Cassandra.
+This is the Octomatic Enterprise Core gem (Activerecord version).
+It provides most of the ORM stuff.
 Class and modules for different tables.

 ## Installting